Commercial lease CAM overcharge: how to detect it and get your money back

 Think of it this way: a landlord who bills $40,000 in CAM charges without providing backup documentation is a landlord who cannot prove what they billed.
 That is not a strong position in a dispute.

-Key takeaway: CAM overcharges affect 30 to 40% of commercial reconciliations and go unrecovered because tenants receive only a summary statement, never the underlying calculations.
+CAM overcharges affect 30 to 40% of commercial reconciliations and go unrecovered because tenants receive only a summary statement, never the underlying calculations.
+You do not need an audit clause to dispute a billing error.

-Pro-rata: (Tenant SF ÷ Correct denominator SF) × Total CAM − Amount billed = Variance
+- Pro-rata: (Tenant SF divided by Correct denominator SF) times Total CAM minus Amount billed equals Variance

 On a $2,500/month CAM bill, a 3% management fee overcharge on a $500,000 annual expense pool costs $15,000 per year.
 A 2% pro-rata denominator error costs approximately $600 per year.
 The two errors together cost $15,600 annually, and they are often found in the same reconciliation.